abbr/BillEase/README.md

 When invoked, *Invoice Run.exe* performs following tasks:

+1. If cycle is closed and *delete_ended_fixed_consumptions* option is set to *true*, then all ended (i.e. *Service End* &lt; *Cycle*) fixed consumptions are deleted.
-1. Delete consumptions associated with deleted fixed consumptions.
+2. Delete consumptions associated with deleted or out-of-range (i.e. *Service Start* &gt; cycle end or *Service End* &lt; cycle start) fixed consumptions.
-2. Delete charges associated with deleted consumptions.
+3. Delete charges associated with deleted consumptions.
-3. For each fixed consumption item with service period overlapping the affected billing period, either create a new or update an existing consumption item.
+4. For each fixed consumption item with service period overlapping the affected billing period, either create a new or update an existing consumption item.
-4. For each consumption item in affected billing cycle, either create a new or update an existing charge item.
+5. For each consumption item in affected billing cycle, either create a new or update an existing charge item.
 The values of charge item are copied or calculated using data directly or indirectly obtained from consumption item as described in [Charges](#charges) list above.
 If option *incremental* is true, then only consumption items modified since last run in affected billing cycle are included.
-5. If the billing cycle is closed, then break the permission inheritance of each consumption item in affected billing cycle if not already done so.
+6. If the billing cycle is closed, then break the permission inheritance of each consumption item in affected billing cycle if not already done so.
 Then convert all *Contribute* permissions to *Read*.
-6. Break the permission inheritance of each charge item created in affected billing cycle if not already done so.
+7. Break the permission inheritance of each charge item created in affected billing cycle if not already done so.
-7. For each charge item in affected billing cycle, grant group *"&lt;prefix&gt;&lt;account&gt;"* read-only access if not already done so.
+8. For each charge item in affected billing cycle, grant group *"&lt;prefix&gt;&lt;account&gt;"* read-only access if not already done so.

 *Invoice Run.exe* expects following call syntax: